 It is almost inconceivable that a university would rescind an offer after receiving such an email.
 Presumably the email would have to be horrifyingly offensive to warrant such a response.
 I’ve never heard of this happening, and it would be a large red flag suggesting that perhaps you’ve chosen the wrong program or university.
 Have a colleague or professor review the email, then ask once — modestly and truthfully — and you’ll be fine.
 If you want to trade negotiating power for comfort, you can also ask about this after accepting your offer, but the earlier the better.
 Of course, whenever negotiating, discuss with your supervisor first.

-When I present these departmental emails at workshops, a couple of people always mention that “they could never write that” or that they “aren’t shameless enough”.
+When I present these departmental emails at workshops, a couple of students always mention that “they could never write that” or that they “aren’t shameless enough”.
 Sending these emails is indeed shameless but is common in many industries; the shame says more about the culture of academia than the personality of the student.
 The unfortunate reality about negotiation is that there is a distinct salary gap between those who ask for more and those who do not.
 For some perspective, remember that these emails often amount to asking to be paid at least minimum wage or breaking even after paying tuition.

 Check internal awards after accepting your offer

 After you’ve accepted your offer, search for any other entrance awards.
 I missed out on some low-hanging fruit that needed to be applied for the summer before starting grad school.
 This is especially important when moving countries or provinces; your mind will be on many other things while entrance award deadlines are passing by.